jeffdapaz/BacklogChatGPTAssistant/README.md

 ## Release Notes 📜

+### 1.3.0

+- Due to the fact that OpenAI is always updating the list of models, and also because other LLMs may have their own models, I am setting the "Model" parameter in the extension options as an open field for editing.
+And because of that, the parameter "Model Language Override" is not more necessary.
+See the available models [here](https://platform.openai.com/docs/models).

 ### 1.2.1

 - Fixed the issue preventing the extension from loading correctly starting from version 17.12.0 of Visual Studio 2022.